a-bolz/bunq-ynab-sync/README.md

 6. Whenever a callback comes in, the node process (server) handles the callback and forwards it to ynab (more detail to follow here).

+## Initializing a BUNQ session

+The tmp folder will need to contain a public.pem and private.pem file

+these have been generated using

+openssl genpkey -algorithm RSA -out private.pem -pkeyopt rsa_keygen_bits:2048 openssl rsa -pubout -in private.pem -out public.pem

+als the required environment variables need to be set (see .env.sample).